 Also, 70 percent of the funding for education through the Education Finance Act is from the General Fund.
-As students, who would not otherwise have been identified as dyslexic, are identified through the screening tool, there will be additional costs to fund the education of these. students.
-Section 59-20-40 requires the annual allocation for each school district be determined, in part, by the base student cost multiplied by total weighted pupil units.
+As students, who would not otherwise have been identified as dyslexic, are identified through the screening tool, there will be additional costs to fund the education of these students.
+Section 59-20-40 requires the annual allocation for each school district to be determined, in part, by the base student cost multiplied by total weighted pupil units.
 Each student is provided a weight, dependent on the anticipated costs associated with that student's education.
-The Education Finance Act and Proviso 1.3 of the FY 2016-17 appropriations act assign a weight of 1.00 for base students and 1.74 for a child with a learning disability.
+The Education Finance Act and Proviso 1.3 of the FY 2017-18 Appropriations Act assigns a weight of 1.00 for base students and 1.74 for a child with a learning disability.
 Dyslexia is considered a learning disability.
-Therefore, for each child identified by the screening tool, who would not have otherwise been identified, the weighted pupil units could increase by as much as .74 pupil units, depending on the original pupil weight of the children identified.
+Therefore, for each child identified by the screening tool, who would not have otherwise been identified, the weighted pupil units could increase by as much as 0.74 pupil units, depending on the original pupil weight of the children identified.
 However, if the child is already in a higher weighted pupil category, the units may not be affected.
 The additional weighted pupil units would increase the overall allocation for the school district to be used for additional teachers and any other special instruction of the children.
 Overall, there is no way to determine how many children will be identified by the screening tool, who would not have otherwise been identified, nor how much of an impact identifying a child as dyslexic would have on the total weighted pupil units for each school district.
 Therefore, the expenditure impact to the General Fund is undetermined.

-Additionally, SCDE would need to hire a school psychologist to provide support to the school districts to handle the increased requests for student evaluations.
-This position would require additional expenses of \$65,000 for salary, \$28,650 for employer fringe, and \$4,350 for travel, supplies, and technology expenses, for a total expenditure impact of \$98,000 to the General Fund in FY 2017-18.
+Additionally, the Department would need to hire a school psychologist to assist in developing training and to provide support to the school districts to handle the increased requests for student evaluations.
+This position would require additional expenses of \$65,000 for salary, \$28,650 for employer fringe, and \$4,350 for travel, supplies, and technology expenses, for a total expenditure impact of \$98,000 to the General Fund in FY 2018-19.

 Moreover, the school districts would be reimbursed \$150 for each substitute for the five teachers that are required to serve on the dyslexia advisory council, if substitutes are needed.
-Assuming the council meets four times within a school year and a substitute is needed, the total expenditure impact to the General Fund would be \$3,000.
-The staffing for the council will be provided by SCDE.
+Assuming the council meets four times within a school year and a substitute is needed, the total expenditure impact to the General Fund would be \$3,000 beginning in FY 2018-19.
+The staffing for the council will be provided by the Department.
 The additional responsibilities will be managed by existing employees and additional costs will be managed within existing appropriations.